Trauma and Alcohol Addiction

 Another layer of complexity involves rapes and other sexual and nonsexual assaults that haven’t been reported.
 A person may rely on alcohol, and develop an abuse pattern, in an attempt to employ self-help.
 However, individuals don’t typically have the skills to self-manage such a trauma.

 A support network is most advisable, especially one composed of mental health and addiction treatment professionals as well as family and friends.
-A mental health services center or alcohol rehab center can provide a person who has survived childhood and/or adult trauma with a safe and professional space in which to begin the recovery process.
+A mental health services center or alcohol abuse treatment center can provide a person who has survived childhood and/or adult trauma with a safe and professional space in which to begin the recovery process.